 Links between the group's objects and other objects (not in the group) are drawn to the Object Group icon.

 Links between the group's objects are not drawn (of course).

+Objects in the group maintain their workspace position information

+Object list on workspace shows object groups.
+When selected the group icon is highlighted (usual behavior).
+If expanded, all the objects in the group are highlighted.

+When an object name is selected on list, if the object is in a group that is collapsed, the group object is highlighted.
+If the group is not collapsed, the usual behavior exists.

 Advanded Display Provisions (to be considered):